Arvid Adolf Etholén

-Arvid Adolf Etholén, or Adolf Karlovich Etolin (Адольф Карлович Этолин; 9 January 1799, Helsinki – 29 March 1876, Elimäki) was a naval officer, explorer and administrator in the Russian Empire who was employed by the Russian-American Company from July 1818.
-He was a Swedish-speaking Finn, born in Helsinki in Swedish Finland.
+Arvid Adolf Etholén, or Adolf Karlovich Etolin (Адольф Карлович Этолин; 9 January 1799 – 29 March 1876) was a naval officer, explorer and administrator in the Russian Empire who was employed by the Russian-American Company from July 1818.
+He was a Swedish-speaking Finn, born in Helsinki in Finland, which was part of Sweden at the time of his birth, but was ceded to Russia in 1809.
 Etholén first reached Novoarkhangelsk (present-day Sitka, Alaska) in Russian America in the service of the Russian-American Company in 1818, rising to become Chief Manager of the Company between 1840 and 1845. ("Chief Manager" was a position sometimes referred to, though incorrectly, as "Governor").

 Career

 Etholén traveled from Russia to Russian America with Vasily Golovnin in the course of Golovnin's round-the-world voyage (1817-1819) on the Kamchatka.
 Kiril Timofeevich Khlĕbnikov's Baranov, Chief Manager of the Russian Colonies in America (1835), quotes Baranov: "If only the Main Office could have sent me men like yourselves earlier, then I would very likely have had more success, and I would have found it pleasant to pass the time in their company!".

 Etholén transferred from the Imperial Russian Navy to the service of the Russian-American Company in July 1818.
 He served in the Pacific from 1818 to 1825 as ship's master, and was part of a group that surveyed the Bering Sea from 1822 to 1824.
 Having returned to European Russia in 1825, he re-joined the Russian-American Company in 1826, was appointed adjutant to the Chief Manager ("Governor") of Russian America in 1834, and became Chief Manager himself from 1840 to 1845.
 Etholén resigned from the Russian American Company in 1847 with the rank of Rear Admiral.
 He served as a member of the board of the Russian-American Company in Saint Petersburg, Russia from 1847 to 1859.
 Etholén was ennobled in 1856 and formally enrolled in the Finnish House of Nobility two years later, attending the Diet as a representative of the Nobility in 1863–76.

 Adolf Etholén died at his estate in Elimäki, Finland, in 1876.